Sandy Koufax: Professional career

 At the time of Koufax's signing, the bonus rule implemented by Major League Baseball was still in effect, stipulating that if a major league team signed a player to a contract with a signing bonus in excess of $4,000 ($ today), they were required to keep them on their 25-man active roster for two full seasons.
 In compliance with the rule, the Dodgers placed Koufax on their major league roster.
 As it subsequently turned out, Koufax never played in the minor leagues.

-During his first spring training, Koufax struggled with his new training regime and suffered from a sore arm most of the time.
-Having pitched fewer than twenty games in the sandlots and college combined, he did not know a lot about pitching, such as how to properly field a ball, how to hold a runner on base, or even pitching signs, later saying, "The only signs I knew were one finger for fastball and two for a curve, and here there were five or six signs."
-His lack of minor league experience meant Koufax never fully mastered all aspects of the game and took a lot longer to develop as a pitcher.